Chris Coombs

 Chris Coombs (born June 21, 1984) is an American chef and restaurateur who specializes in French-American cuisine.
 He is the co-owner of Boston Urban Hospitality, a restaurant group based in Boston, Massachusetts.
+Chris Coombs is also the co-founder of Bosse, a pickleball, fitness and dining complex in Natick, Massachusetts.

 Early life and education

 Coombs grew up in Peabody, Massachusetts.
 His mother was a preschool teacher and his father worked in a factory as a millwright.
 Coombs' first job in the culinary industry was at age 11, washing dishes for a local seafood restaurant.
 He enrolled in The Culinary Institute of America (CIA), where he studied culinary arts from 2002 to 2004.